Moamen2000-alt/Data_Analytics_Project/README.md

 - **DNN Performance**:
   - The DNN model performs relatively well with lower RMSE and MAE compared to the RNN.
 The R-squared value, while not as high as the traditional models, indicates that the DNN can capture some patterns in the data.
-  - The high RMSE and MAE indicate that the DNN model might still have room for improvement or that the target variable might have a wide range of values.
+  - The high RMSE and MAE indicate that the DNN model might still have room for improvement.

 - **RNN Performance**:
   - The RNN model significantly underperforms compared to the other models.
-The high RMSE, MAE, and negative R-squared value suggest that it isn't capturing the underlying patterns well.
+The high RMSE, MAE, and negative R-squared value suggest it isn't capturing the underlying patterns well.
   - RNNs are typically used for sequential or time-series data.
 If your data isn’t sequential, an RNN might not be suitable.

 **Recommendations**:
 - **DNN Tuning**:
-  - Consider tuning hyperparameters such as the number of layers, units, dropout rates, and learning rates to potentially improve the model’s performance.
+  - Consider tuning hyperparameters such as the number of layers, units, dropout rates, and learning rates to improve the model’s performance potentially.
   - Experiment with different architectures and regularization techniques to prevent overfitting.

 ## Summary